FCSC-FR/hackropole-badge/firmware-wled/README.md

 esptool.py --port /dev/ttyACM0 write_flash 0x10000 firmware.bin
 ```

+Then reset the board (e.g. by unplugging it).

 ## Build firmware from sources

 If you don't trust our pre-built binaries, you may download and rebuild them from source!